lithops-cloud/lithops/docs/index.rst

 Serverless computing makes it easy to run code in the cloud — but scaling data-intensive workloads across clouds is hard.
 Lithops solves this by providing:

 - ✅ **Zero-configuration scale-out**: Run your Python functions on thousands of cloud workers with no infrastructure management.
-- 🌍 **True multi-cloud portability**: Move seamlessly between AWS, GCP, Azure, IBM Cloud, etc...
+- 🌍 **True multi-cloud portability**: Move seamlessly between AWS, GCP, Azure, IBM Cloud, and more.
 - 💡 **Developer-first experience**: Write standard Python code, including NumPy, pandas, and scikit-learn — no cloud-specific boilerplate required.
 - 🧠 **Optimized for big data and AI**: Efficiently process massive datasets stored in object storage services with automatic partitioning.